Deephams Sewage Treatment Works: Treatment process

 The activated sludge and partially treated sewage pass on to the final settlement tanks, where the sludge settles out.
 Some of the sludge is fed back into the aeration lanes, to assist the start of the secondary treatment process, while some is surplus, so is dewatered and passes on to the sludge treatment process.
 The liquid from the final settlement tanks is of sufficient quality that it can be discharged into Salmons Brook, from where it makes its way into the Lee Navigation via Pymmes Brook.
 Before discharge, some of the water is passed through a tertiary treatment phase, where a fine filter is used to remove residual fine particles.
 The woven mesh membrane must be washed periodically to remove any accumulated sediments.
-Disk filters capable of treating between 40 and 50 percent of the works flow were installed in 2012, and Thames Water hoped to increase this to allow all of the flow to be filtered by 2015.
+Disk filters capable of treating between 40 and 50 per cent of the works flow were installed in 2012, and Thames Water hoped to increase this to allow all of the flow to be filtered by 2015.

 Sludge and scum from the primary settlement tanks has its water content lowered, and is then stored to allow levels of bacteria and pathogens to reduce naturally.
 The speed of this process is increased by heating the sludge in digestion tanks, enabling bacteria to break down the structure of the sludge.
 This process produces biogas, which is used in a combined heat and power plant to supply some of the energy needs of the whole treatment process.
 The end product is a fertiliser rich in nutrients, which is used in agriculture.